-1 – Our life’s subjective circumstances in relation to God’s objective divine order.
-Objective purpose is real even in light of our subjective day-to-day mundanities.
+Stage 1 – We discover that our life’s subjective circumstances are in relation to God’s objective divine order.
+This is an awakening from God and a test of our goodwill.
+As those of goodwill, we seek truth rather than what pleases us, and we accept the truth that our objective purpose from God is real even in light of our subjective day-to-day mundanities.

 “I was born to do this” (St. Joan of Arc)